coronalabs/corona-docs/markdown/guide/programming/04/index.markdown

 ## Scene Management

-Corona uses a system called __Composer__ to handle moving from scene to scene.
+CORONA_CORE_PRODUCT uses a system called __Composer__ to handle moving from scene to scene.
 To make development easier, each Composer scene is a separate Lua file&nbsp;&mdash; this helps keep your game more organized.

 <div class="docs-tip-outer docs-tip-color-alert">
 <div class="docs-tip-inner-left">